Schulze18/NUCLEO-F303K8/README.md

 Tutorials and files to STM32 Nucleo F303k8 that I'm working on.
-The IDE used is the System Workbench for STM32.
+The IDE that I'm using is the System Workbench for STM32.

 It is recommended to read the following documents: